himisawww/Ephemeris/README.md

 ## Future goal

-- Data Format: For now the output ephemeris are huge and not-space-efficient, 20 years of data can take up to 10GiB.
-For the ultimate goal of the Great Solar System Ephemerides covering BC 18000 ~ AD 22000, this means 20TiB of storage.
+- **[Done!]** Data Format: <del> For now the output ephemeris are huge and not-space-efficient, 20 years of data can take up to 10GiB.
+For the ultimate goal of the Great Solar System Ephemerides covering BC 18000 ~ AD 22000, this means 20TiB of storage. </del>

-  A good compression/approximation/interpolation method (may be lossy) is needed.
+  A good compression/approximation/interpolation method (<del> may be </del> lossy) is <del> needed. </del> **implemented!**

-- Data Interpolation: For now the output data is just a sequence of state vectors of all bodies at a constant time cadence.
-An algorithm is needed to interpolate these states to any time point in the range of ephemeris.
+- **[Done!]** Data Interpolation: <del> For now the output data is just a sequence of state vectors of all bodies at a constant time cadence. </del> An algorithm is <del> needed </del> **implemented** to interpolate these states to any time point in the range of ephemeris.

 - Second-Stage Integration of Small Body Ephemeris: The program should have ability to use the pre-integrated Solar System Ephemeris to further integrate the trajectory of any given small bodies, like asteriods/commets/minor moons/satellites, and create their ephemerides.
 The test masses may be given by their initial state vectors at any epoch.
 This should be relatively efficient.
 A self-adaptive time step integrator is needed.

   Also, to make it possible to refine the ephemeris of pre-integrated bodies with better observational data, physical parameters, or system configuration, without bothering re-integrate the whole Ephemerides, program should provide functionality to exclude the specific pre-integrated bodies when doing second-stage integration, as these are re-introduced as tiny bodies.

+- Accessible functionalities to interpolate the generated ephemerides, and create tables of observables/state vectors.
+These should be implemented as built-in functions that can be invoked by passing command line arguments to the executable.

 - ^w^